rushkii/welcome-banner/README.md

-# leveling-banner
+# welcome-banner
-A leveling banner for ChatBot like LINE, Telegram, and Discord written in Python using Pillow.
+A banner for ChatBot like LINE, Telegram, and Discord written in Python using Pillow.
 <br>
 <br>
 <br>
 ### Feel free to use, just don't replace my LICENSE.
-Any copyrights goes to it's owner.
+Any copyrights belongs to it's owner.